garbageplanet/frontend/README.md

 - [ ] implement editing system for map features
 - [ ] make the map pan to follow newly created point while drawing a polyline
 - [ ] make the map add new markers instead of reloading everything in the current view when map moves
+- [ ] separate click events for draw features that are just created and those thata are saved

 ### General coding, coding style, code review
 - [ ] make the code overall less redundant